freeCodeCamp/freeCodeCamp/guide/english/swift/index.md

 # Version

 The latest version is [Swift 4.2](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/RevisionHistory.html), released Sept.
 17, 2018.
 Swift is constantly evolving, and you can expect more changes in the future.
-It is recommended you use the latest version of Swift when starting a new project.
+It is recommended you use the latest version of Swift when starting a new project.You can use Xcode 10.0 to build targets that are written in either Swift 4 or Swift 3.

 # Documentation